NKkrisz/Steam-Deck-Hardware/README.md

 # Steam Deck Frequently Asked Questions (FAQ)
 Answers for Frequently Asked Questions related to the Steam Deck.

-**No, we don't know when Steam Deck sales happen or when the Steam Deck 2 will release.**
+**We don't know when Steam Deck sales, refurbished re-stocks or when the Steam Deck 2 release will happen.**

 ## [Official Resources made by Valve / Steam](Official_Resources.md)